Humanities Commons Privacy Statement

 - Your Twitter screen name

 Your Twitter identifier is recorded in our user database and is used to connect to your account.
-Your screen name is not recorded and is not used by Humanities Commons.
+Your screen name is not recorded and is not used by MSU.

 iii.
-Your Institution.
+Your University.
 When you use your institution’s identity provision service to create and authenticate your account, the log-in process takes place on your institution’s servers.
-Institutional identity providers federate with Humanities Commons through their membership in InCommon and eduGAIN.
-Humanities Commons, as a registrant in the REFEDs Research and Scholarship Entity Category, receives the following information:
+Institutional identity providers federate with MSU through their membership in InCommon and eduGAIN.
+MSU, as a registrant in the REFEDs Research and Scholarship Entity Category, receives the following information:

 - Your shared user identifier